ParthM02/ParthM02/README.md

 - 👀 I’m interested in the world of programming and the future of technology.
 - 🌱 I’m currently expanding my knowledge of Python.
 - 💞️ I’m looking to collaborate on projects that help the world and contributes to its advancement.
-- 📫 How to reach me: N/A
+- 📫 How to reach me: My LinkedIn

 <!---
 ParthM02/ParthM02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.